csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 Target group

 Young people, including orphans, as well as women and their families from the Mbeya region.
-Each year, the projects reach around 800 young people in the vocational schools and at least 500 young people in extracurricular courses.
-The target group also includes teachers at the training centers and training seminars.
+Each year, the projects reach around 750 young people in vocational schools, including 40 trainees with disabilities.
+The target group also includes 45 teachers at the training centers and training seminars.

 • Promoting vocational training for particularly vulnerable young people.